braingeneers/statdepth/README.md

 ## 4. Containment

-The methodology implemented here requires a notion of "containment" of a function f within the band defined by other functions.
+The methodology implemented here requires a notion of "containment" of a function within a band.
 In R^2, we can check this pointwise.
 In higher dimensional space, there are more options.

-We have the following notions of containment:
+Currently, we have the following notions of containment:
 - `'r2'`: Standard pointwise interval containment
 - `'r2_enum'`: Treats each component in our vector-valued function as a real-valued function, and then uses the standard pointwise interval definition.
+(TODO)
-- `'simplex'`: TODO
+- `'simplex'`: A point is contained if it is contained in all simplices defined by the other curves

 #### i.
 Using an alternative definition of containment